 Here is my affiliate link.
 Again.
 Just.try.it.

 For my last blogging task, let’s talk about Podcasts.
-I discovered Podcasts a little over a year ago and now I’m a little addicted.
+I discovered Podcasts in 2019 and now I’m a little addicted.
 I have found several that are most beneficial for bloggers in general.
-Although I’m not driving in my car much these days, I do listen to them while I’m working (like, right now) on other things.
+I listen to them in the car, on walks or while I’m working (like, right now) on other things.

 Simple Pin Media with Kate Ahl ~ focuses on all things Pinterest.
 Engaging with occasional expert guests.
 Never miss an episode.
 Kate is straightforward and a complete professional.

 The Blogger Genius with Jillian Leslie ~ Jillian has guests who discuss all blogger~related topics.
 She’s great.

 Tiny Course Empire with Cindy Bidar ~ all things about monetizing, time management, email marketing, and content creation.
 One of my very favorites.